billabear/billabear/readme.md

 * The ability to extend the platform to meet your needs.
 * A workflow system that allows you to add webhook events into your workflow to ensure that crucial events are handled.
 * The ability to define your own templates for emails and PDFs via Twig.
-* The ability for others to make easy changes to templates instead of it being a developer task
+* The ability for others to make easy changes to templates instead of it being a developer task.
 * The ability to define your own tax rules and rates which can make tax changes less painful.
 * The ability to choose which PDF generation engine you want to use.
 * And a lot more